grafana/scenes/docusaurus/docs/scene-layout.md

 });
 ```

-The above example will render two panels, a Timeseries and a Table panel.
+This will render two panels, a Time series and a Table panel.

 :::note
-For `SceneFlexItems` that contain a `VizPanel`, it's usually a good idea to set `minHeight` or `minWidth` constraints so they don't get squashed too small by limited screen space.
+For `SceneFlexItems` that contain `VizPanel` objects, it's recommended that you set `minHeight` or `minWidth` constraints so the panels aren't overly compressed by limited screen space.
 :::

 ### Responsive flex layouts

-By default SceneFlexLayout has some responsive behaviors for smaller screens.
-These kick in for screens that match the media query of Grafana's theme.breakpoints.down('md').
+By default, `SceneFlexLayout` has some responsive behaviors for smaller screens:

-* SceneFlexLayout direction will change from row to column.
+* `SceneFlexLayout` direction changes from `row` to `column`.
-* SceneFlexLayout maxWidth, maxHeight, height or width constraints are removed.
+* `SceneFlexLayout` `maxWidth`, `maxHeight`, `height` or `width` constraints are removed.
-* SceneFlexLayout and SceneFlexItem will use the minHeight or height set on the parent layout (unless specified on it directly).
-This is to make a height or minHeight constraint set on a SceneFlexLayout with direction row also apply to it's children so that when the responsive media query that changes direction to column kicks in these constaints are still acting on the children.
+* `SceneFlexLayout` and `SceneFlexItem` uses the `minHeight` or `height` set on the parent layout (unless specified on it directly).
+This is to force a `height` or `minHeight` constraint set on a `SceneFlexLayout` with direction `row` to also apply to its children so that when the responsive media query that changes the direction to `column` is triggered, these constraints continue acting on the children.

-You can override these behaviors and set custom direction and size constraints using the `md` property that exist on both SceneFlexLayout and SceneFlexItem.
+These behaviors are triggered for screens that match the media query of Grafana's theme.breakpoints.down('md').

-Example:
+You can override these behaviors and set custom direction and size constraints using the `md` property that exists on both `SceneFlexLayout` and `SceneFlexItem`.
+For example:

 ```ts
 new SceneFlexLayout({